 He laughed.
 “I’ve seen you with him so I believe that.
 Someone mentioned he’s actually your uncle?”

 She nodded.
 “He’s my mother’s brother.
 She died when I was younger and he took me in.
 I’m surprised anyone mentioned it.
 I was pretty young when she died and even before that I was always Raoul’s girl.
 ‘Raoul, that girl of yours broke my window.’
 ‘Raoul, would you get your little girl?’
 ‘Raoul’s girl is at it again.’
 We spent a lot of time in parent teacher meetings and the principal’s office.
-On the plus side, I got very good at saying ‘I’m sorry’ but you already know I was the resident troublemaker.
+On the plus side, I got very good at saying ‘I’m sorry’.”
+She took her eyes off the road long enough to look at him.
+“But you already know I was the resident troublemaker.
 What about you?”

 He shrugged.
 “I lost both of parents at an early age and ended up staying with a family friend.